Metaboverse/Metaboverse/docs/content/overview.rst

 --------------
 Background
 --------------
 | Metaboverse is a cross-platform app built to aid users in contextualizing their data on their model's metabolic and global reaction network.
 Metaboverse is an interactive tool for exploratory data analysis that searches user data in the context of the metabolic network to identify interesting patterns and trends within the data.
 Metaboverse will aid users in interactively identifying interesting patterns and regulatory hotspots within their data for further experimental follow-up.
+You can find some of the interesting patterns we have discovered `here <https://www.overleaf.com/read/nyvmfmcxhsdp>`_.
 |
 -----------------
 Important Note